Best current accounts for cash rewards

-The full account also pays interest on credit balances, at a rate of 1.5% on up to £20,000 but this has been reduced dramatically - first to 1% in May 2020 and then to 0.6% in August 2020.
+The full account also pays interest on credit balances, previously this was a generous rate of 1.5% on up to £20,000 but this has been reduced dramatically - first to 1% in May 2020 and then to 0.6% in August 2020.

 Spending on your Santander Visa debit card can also bag you additional cashback of up to 15% at a range of major retailers.